 The earthquake of 2010 displaced thousands of Haitians from their city homes.
 They moved to a nearby open area that is now called Canaan, just outside of Port au Prince.
 The sudden influx of so many people in the area created new challenges and opportunities.
 There are always things to do, people to help, kids to teach and the gospel to be shared…never a dull minute.

 El Shaddai’s ministry and work continues to evolve to where Haitians from the El Shaddai church are now conducting mission trips to remote areas within Haiti to share the gospel and provide sustenance to other Haitians.
 This is the church as it was designed by God, people taking care of people, neighbors loving neighbors.

 Espwa is only one of many ministries serving in Haiti, and you don’t have to be in Haiti long to know the need continues to be great.
 Our hope and prayer is God would allow us to continue with our work and support of the El Shaddai church and mission.
 You can be a part of this work through your donations and prayers.
-Thank you for investing in internal things by providing a way to send hope.
-Espwa shines thru Haiti because of your generosity.
+Thank you for investing in eternal things by providing a way to send hope.
+Espwa shines through Haiti because of your generosity.